openware/kite/README.md

 ## Usage

-To start using kite for bootstraping your infrastructure follow the steps below :
+To start using kite for bootstraping your infrastructure follow the steps below.
+[Note] Most kite commands can be referred by their first letter(for example kite generate environment test == kite g e test)

 ### Create your Infrastructure as Code base repository